skyrockprojects/draft-python-course/introduction/README.md

 # Overview

-The Strings portion will focus on:
+The Introduction portion will focus on:
 1. Variables
 2. Functions
 3. Test Cases